Homotopy Equivalent Algebraic Structures in Multicategories and Permutative Categories: Introduction

 \section{Introduction}

 The endomorphism construction provides a $\Cat$-enriched multifunctor

-where $\permcatsu$ is the multicategory of permutative categories, multilinear functors, and multilinear transformations, and $\Multicat$ is the 2-category of small multicategories, multifunctors, and multinatural transformations.
+where $\permcatsu$ is the $\Cat$-enriched multicategory of small permutative categories, multilinear functors, and multilinear transformations, and $\Multicat$ is the $\Cat$-enriched multicategory of small multicategories, multifunctors, and multinatural transformations.
 Thus it induces a functor on categories of algebras